 OVERVIEW: The Adams Legacy Foundation invests in the intersection between nature and education, art and architecture, and conservation.
 Strictly funds organizations based in California or Ohio.

-IP TAKE: Expect fierce competition if you apply, given how few grants this funder offers each year.
+IP TAKE: Grants are very competitive given how few grants this funder offers each year.
 Adams only funds organizations in California or Ohio.
 Its 2016-2020 grant cycle focuses on projects which work to "address the potential for the solace and lessons of nature to be applied to solving specific local problems."

 PROFILE: A California-based family operation established in 2006, the Adams Legacy Foundation seeks “foster a commitment to philanthropy in the founders’ heirs and succeeding generations.”
 The foundation invests in the intersection between nature and education, the arts, wildlife and land conservation, food and clean water systems, and re-integration of military personnel into civilian life.